Serial Jobs¶

 JOBID PARTITION NAME TIME START_TIME STATE NODELIST(REASON)

-52428672 debug hello.sh 0:00 N/A PENDING (None)
+52428672 debug run-pi.sh 0:00 N/A PENDING (None)

-Once the job is completed successfully, the state changes to COMPLETED and the
+Once the job is completed successfully, the state changes to

-output is then saved to hello.out
+COMPLETED and the output is then saved to pi.out

-in the current directory.
-You can also
+current directory.
+You can also wildcards like %u

-for your username and %j
+username and %j

-for the jobid in the output
+for the jobid in the output file name.
+See the

-documentation of sbatch for a full
+documentation of sbatch

-list of available wildcards.
+for a full list of available wildcards.

 Setting resource parameters¶

-Monitoring your jobs¶
+Checking your jobs¶

 Once you submit your jobs, it goes into a queue.
-The two most useful commands to see
+The two most useful

-the status of your jobs with are slurm q
+commands to see the status of your jobs with are slurm q

-slurm h
+and slurm h

 /slurm history